braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/advanced_filters/message_extras.md

 - If your key-values exceed 1&nbsp;KB, they'll truncate.
 - Whitespace will count toward the character count.
 Note that Braze omits the leading and trailing whitespaces.
 - The resulting JSON will output only string values.
-- You can include Liquid variables as a key or value, but you can't use other Liquid tags within `message_events`.
+- You can include Liquid variables as a key or value, but you can't use other Liquid tags within `message_extras`.
   - For example, you could use the following Liquid: {% raw %}```{% assign value = '123' %} {% assign key = 'test' %} {% message_extras :key {{key}} :value {{value}} %}```{% endraw %}

 ## Frequently asked questions